NeginAz/ECG_Heartbeat_Categorization/README.md

 ## Results

-- Validation Accuracy: \~92%
-- Test Accuracy: \~84%
-- Holdout Set Performance: Analyzed and discussed the impact of data shifts.

 ### No augmentation:
 As the dataset is highly imbalanced, with a significantly larger number of samples from class 0, the model achieves high accuracy on both the training and validation sets.
 However, when evaluating beyond accuracy—specifically, class-wise precision; we observe that the model struggles to correctly classify the underrepresented classes, frequently misclassifying them as class 0.